visatu/InnoRasPi2019/RasPi_setup.md

 - Connect the device to a network and SSH in using PuTTY, for example.
 Look up the IP the device gets either from a connected display (IP shown during bootup) or from a router the RPi is connected to.
 The default port used for SSH is 22.

 - Use the GPIO pins to use serial communication through USB, with PuTTY, for example.
+  - Note: we tried this and couldn't get it to work.
+UART seems to be disabled by default on the RPi 3.
+After enabling this by adding `enable_uart=1` to /boot/config.txt on the Raspbian SD card, we still couldn't get a computer to recognise the serial connection.

+Once you have your connection setup:

 The default username is **pi** and the default password is **raspberry**.
 You probably want to change at least the password.
 This can be done with the command `passwd`.